MelBiggs/fullstack-frameworks-project/README.md

 * view all products and blog posts without logging in
 * view the site from any device (mobile, tablet, desktop)
-* leave a review for products I have purchased
+* leave a review for products I liked
 * be able to register and log in/out
 * be able to change my password
 * filter products based on a particular skin issue